owntracks/booklet/docs/tech/lua.md

 If Recorder is compiled with Lua support (which we do by default), a Lua script you provide is launched at startup.
 Lua is _a powerful, fast, lightweight, embeddable scripting language_.
 You can use this to process location publishes in any way you desire: your imagination (and Lua-scripting knowhow) set the limits.
 Some examples:

-* insert publishes into a database of your choice
+* insert received publishes into a database of your choice
 * switch on the coffee machine when your OwnTracks device reports you're entering home (but see also [mqttwarn](http://jpmens.net/2014/02/17/introducing-mqttwarn-a-pluggable-mqtt-notifier/))
-* write a file with data in a format of your choice (see `etc/example.lua`)
+* write a file with data in a format of your choice (see [etc/example.lua](https://github.com/owntracks/recorder/blob/master/etc/example.lua))

 Run the Recorder with the path to your Lua script specified in its `--lua-script` option (there is no default).
 If the script cannot be loaded (e.g. because it cannot be read or contains syntax errors), the Recorder aborts with a diagnostic.